-Use of Weighted Additive (WADD), Take-The-Best (TTB), and variations of satisficing-TTB (SAT-TTB and SAT-TTB+) by the resource-rational model and human participants in Experiment 1 as a function of the three environment parameters: σ , the standard deviation of possible payoffs, α^{-1} , the peakiness of the outcome distribution, and λ , the cost paid for each piece of information revealed.
-Error-bars show the 95% CI across participants single outcome when only one is likely to occur.
-Our participants confirmed this prediction (B = -5.5, p < 0.001; middle column of Figure 4).
-However, while the resource-rational model most-often uses SAT-TTB+ in low-dispersion environments, participants often resorted to choosing randomly instead (B = -1.4, p < 0.001).
+Note.
+Use of exhaustive search, take-the-best (TTB), and variations of satisficing-TTB (SAT-TTB and targeted search) by the resource-rational model and human participants in Experiment 1 as a function of the three environment parameters: σ , the standard deviation of possible payoffs, α^{-1} , the peakiness of the outcome distribution, and λ , the cost paid for each piece of information revealed.
+Error bars show the 95% confidence interval across participants.
+See the online article for the color version of this figure.